project-faros/cluster-manager/docs/prereqs.md

 bootstrap server, and a cluster control interface (cockpit).

 The bastion node should be a physical node in your cluster.
-To prepare it, simply install RHEL or CentOS 8.
-EL7 should work as well, but it is not tested.
+To prepare it, simply install RHEL or CentOS 8 using the standard server software packages.
+RHEL 7 and CentOS 7 should work as well, but they are not tested.
 You may use the default install, but you should set a static IP address during the install process.
 The IP address should be in your subnet but outside of the DHCP range and outside the range you will give to Faros.
 The hostname for